scelsii/ranger/README.md

 ## Supported shorthand types and what they mean

-The best way to see what inputs are supported is to run the Ranger test suites and look at the left-hand side of each `Expander` test case
+The best way to see what shorthand types are supported is to run the Ranger test suites and look at the left-hand side of each `Expander` test case

 ```bash
 $ python3 -m tests